peakee-labs/.github/profile/README.md

 # Peakee Labs

-People need to learn language by actually using it, and Peakee make the `use language` process become easyest
+People need to learn language by actually using it (not the lession), and Peakee make the `use language` process become easyest

 ### We released